Tetsuaki Misawa: Sudeva Delhi

 Misawa signed for Sudeva Delhi of India's I-League for the 2022–23 campaign.
 He scored his first league goal for the club on 26 November 2022 in a defeat to Rajasthan United.

 Tiffy Army

 In June 2023 it was announced that Misawa had signed for Tiffy Army of the Cambodian Premier League for the 2023–24 season.

-Tuv Azarganuud
+Central Stallions

-After two seasons in Cambodia in which he scored twenty goals in fifty-one matches, Misawa returned to Mongolia by signing for Tuv Azarganuud FC for the 2025–26 season.
+After two seasons in Cambodia in which he scored twenty goals in fifty-one matches, Misawa returned to Mongolia by signing for Central Stallions for the 2025–26 season.